Brain Study Reveals Secrets of Staying Madly in Love

-Is it even possible to feel madly in love with someone after five, ten, twenty years together?
+What's the secret to staying madly in love?
+Is it even possible to feel madly in love with someone after 5, 10, 20 years together?

 Due to recent neurological research, we are a bit closer to answering these perplexing questions and demystifying the secrets behind achieving intense, lasting, romantic love.

 A recent study published online in the journal Social Cognitive and Affective Neuroscience, investigated, for the first time, which brain regions are associated with long-term romantic love.

 Researchers compared the brain scans of long-term married individuals to the scans of individuals who have recently fallen in love.
 Surprisingly, the results revealed similar activity in specific brain regions for both long-term, intense romantic love and couples in early-stage romantic love.
 These particular brain regions could be the clue as to why certain couples stay madly in love years, even decades, later.

 A group of researchers, led by Drs.
 Bianca Acevedo and Arthur Aron of the Department of Psychology at Stony Brook University, used functional Magnetic Resonance Imaging (fMRI) to scan the brains of happily married individuals (10 women and 7 men) reporting intense romantic love for their partner after an average of 21 years of marriage.

 The Characteristics of Intense Romantic Love